When Do Kittens Start Eating Food? A Veterinarian Says Sooner Than You Might Think

 "A tremendous amount of growth takes place in the first year of life, with the majority being in the first six months," Anthony, owner and medical director of Aurora Cat Hospital and Hotel in Aurora, Colo., tells Daily Paws.
 "During that initial half year, kittens will grow from an average birth weight of around 100 grams to around 6 pounds.
 In the first two weeks alone, their body weight doubles."

 What do kittens eat from birth to about 4 weeks old?
-Exclusively mother's milk, so as a pet parent, your job is to make sure Momma Cat is as comfortable as she can be.
+Exclusively mother's milk, so as a pet parent, your job is to make sure Momma cat is as comfortable as she can be.
 "Make sure mom has easy access to food, water, and a litter box since she will be the main source of nutrition for the kittens," Anthony says.
-If you're fostering kittens or caring for strays, you'll assume the role of Momma Cat with bottle feeding for roughly the same amount of time.
+Momma cat should eat multiple times per day to keep up the energy needed to produce milk and feed her kittens.
+If you're fostering kittens or caring for strays, you'll assume the role of Momma cat with bottle feeding for roughly the same amount of time.

 Anthony adds that kittens aren't able to go to the bathroom by themselves until about 3 weeks old.
 Until that time, their mother will stimulate them by licking their little rears.
-Consult a veterinarian on how to encourage your young wards to void if they're without a mom.
+Consult a veterinarian on how to encourage your young wards to urinate and defecate if they're without a mom.

 When kittens are 3–4 weeks old, you'll notice they amp up the scamper.
 They're crawling around, tumbling with their siblings, and they're endlessly interested in what Momma Cat is doing, especially when you put out food for her.
 Because their weensy teeth are coming in, too, this means kittens can start eating food in moderation, but Anthony encourages you not to force the issue.